-The next day we set off for a further 2 days of training with variuos groups training under a variety of different JKF Gojukai instructors.
+The next day we set off for a further 2 days of training with various groups of us training under a variety of different JKF Gojukai senior instructors.
 Shihan Paul Coleman was extremely happy and fortunate to once more train under the guidance of Akira Shiomi Hanshi 9th Dan, working on Kururunfa Kata.

 Hopefully Akita 2018 in Japan will see an improved set of results.